-In the absence of operational safety functions and safe-DANGER guards, the industrial robot can cause personal injury or material damage.
+In the absence of operational safety functions and safeguards, the industrial robot can cause personal injury or material damage.
 If safety functions or safeguards are dismantled or deactivated, the industrial robot may not be operated.

-Standing underneath the robot arm can cause death or DANGER serious injuries.
+Standing underneath the robot arm can cause death or serious injuries.
 For this reason, standing underneath the robot arm is prohibited!

-The motors reach temperatures during operation which ↑ CAUTION can cause burns to the skin.
+The motors reach temperatures during operation which can cause burns to the skin.
 Contact must be avoided.
 Appropriate safety precautions must be taken, e.g. protective gloves must be worn.